w3c/Guide/meetings/mixed-mode.md

 Publish your detailed agenda with times and include both local (to the in-person participants) time and UTC.

-## Convening the meeting (Judy)
+## Convening the meeting

  State the policies of engagement; Process, CEPC, PPE, venue precautions, emergency contacts

-> [JB -- I suggest moving this to up, and including comments related to Covid logistics, for instance...]

 * remind the participant of the rules of engagement at the start of each meeting
 * review for all participants any Covid-safety requirements and agreements
 * remind people of CEPC requirements including always bearing in mind that some different participants have different levels of high risk(?), and to respect people's requests for care on social distancing
-* Clearly document the venue requirements for COVID tests.
-Consider what additional requirements W3C can and should add.
+* remind people of requirements for COVID tests and related precautions

-> [JB -- recommend W3C establish some baseline requirements that are cognizant of the global situation.]

 * Patent policy?
   if you are recording the meeting, you MUST get explicit consent from participants